zMarkitos/zMOptimization_2026/Optimization_English.md

 max-loads-per-projectile: 8
 ```

-Limits how many chunks a projectile can load during its flight path.
-Reduces lag from enderpearls and tridents.
+Limits how many chunks a projectile can load during its trajectory.
+Reduces lag from ender pearls and tridents.

 </details>